-These housing production goals are the result of a two-step process and are divided into four income categories.
+These housing production goals are the result of a two-step process and are divided into five income categories, as shown below in Table 10.
 The California Department of Housing and Community Development (HCD) first estimates the need for additional housing in each region based on population projections produced by both the State Department of Finance (DOF) and the regional Council of Governments - the Association of Monterey Bay Area Governments (AMBAG) in our area.
 The local Council of Governments (AMBAG) then allocates HCD's housing needs to the individual cities and counties within its region based on various criteria in the form of a Regional Housing Needs Allocation (RHNA) Plan.
-AMBAG's most recently approved RHNA Plan for the Monterey Bay region (adopted in 2008) allocates a construction goal of 1,289 housing units to the unincorporated area of the County for the 7.5 year planning period starting January 1, 2008 and ending June 30, 2015, distributed as shown in Table 10 below:
+AMBAG's most recently approved RHNA Plan for the Monterey Bay region (adopted in 2008) allocates a construction goal of 1,289 housing units to the unincorporated area of the County for the 7.5 year planning period starting January 1, 2008 and ending June 30, 2015, distributed as shown below: